GloriaABK/KRAKEN/README.md

 - Compute evaluation metrics
 - Perform statistical significance testing
 - Generate figures and tables reported in the thesis

+## Data Access
+The experiments in this thesis were conducted using the ASK Corpus (Andrespråkskorpus for norsk), which is distributed under a CLARIN End-User License Agreement and cannot be redistributed through this repository.
+Researchers wishing to reproduce the experiments must obtain access to the corpus through CLARIN and reconstruct the datasets using the preprocessing and analysis scripts provided in this repository.

 ## Citation